 Below screenshot illustrates a Data Flow Task used to load some data.
 In this contrived scenario, some of the rows will be missing values for SpecialtyCode and ConsultantCode.
 The source data contains text descriptions as well, so these are being used to perform a lookup to retrieve the missing values.
 The initial design logic specifies evaluating the column for NULL values in a Conditional Split Transformation.
 Bad rows are directed to an alternate output that connects to the Lookup Transformation.
 Once the lookup has populated the missing value, the rows are then fed back into the main pipeline through the Union All Transformation.
 The same pattern is followed for the SpecialtyCode and ConsultantCode columns, ensuring that the final insert through the OLE DB Destination has all good data.
 This is the base design for solving your problem, and it follows the procedural logic quite closely.

-Figure 15-33 shows two alternative Data Flow Task designs, presented side by side for easy comparison.
+Figure below shows two alternative Data Flow Task designs, presented side by side for easy comparison.
 In the first design, you disregard any existing data in the SpecialtyCode and ConsultantCode columns and populate them entirely through the lookup.
 Although this may seem like wasted effort, the overall design is simpler, and in testing it was slightly faster compared to the more complicated design in Figure 15-32.
 This example used a test data set that had a bad row ratio of 1 in 3 — that is, one row in three had missing values.
 If the ratio dropped to 1 in 6 for the bad rows, then the two methods performed the same.